1. When to use WebSocket vs REST

 console.warn(`Closed: code=${event.code} reason=${event.reason}`);

-// Auth/entitlement path.
+// Auth path.
 Do not loop forever without intervention.

 return;